 - any competitor products

-- what its competitors do better or worse
+- what its competitors do better or worse.

 Remember that some of its products might face stiffer competition than others.
 Beware: some of the competitors you think of might be owned by Unilever too!
 Sure, Dove, Lynx and Impulse are all Unilever’s brands.

 Unilever presents its Magnum brand, for example, as luxurious, sophisticated and up-market.
 Its products include the ice-creams you buy in a supermarket, as well as chocolate bars.
-Unilever owns several other ice-cream brands, including Cornetto and Ben & Jerry’s, but one of its main competitors is Nestle, which produces Haagen-Dazs and Movenpick.
+Unilever owns several other ice-cream brands, including Cornetto and Ben & Jerry’s, but one of its main competitors is Nestlé, which produces Häagen-Dazs and Mövenpick.
 Don’t just think of like-for-like competitors though; who are some of Unilever’s less obvious competitors in this market?
 Hint: think of the more budget-friendly ice-cream brands.

 Read about Unilever’s culture, values and standards of leadership

 Familiarise yourself with Unilever’s company culture and how it does business.
-You can do this by reading the ‘who we are’ section of its website, paying particular attention to the sub-sections ‘our vision’, ‘purpose, values and principles’, ‘diversity and inclusion’ and ‘our strategy’.
+You can do this by reading the ‘who we are’ section of its website, paying particular attention to the sub-sections ‘our vision’, ‘purpose and principles’, ‘diversity and inclusion’ and ‘our strategy’.
 Top tip: make a note of your key findings.
-They will come in handy when it’s time to prepare for the discovery centre day.
+They will come in handy when it’s time to prepare for the virtual discovery centre day.

 Once you’ve done this, identify what you think Unilever’s main priorities are and what kind of company it is trying to be.
 This will help you consider how best to tackle the problems you’re given in the interview in ways that align with Unilever’s strategy and values.